[PREV - BURNING_MOMENTS] [TOP]

 to major advertisers.

-And there's a Sterling's quip
+And there's Sterling's observation

-about Burning Man: nudity as
+about Burning Man: nudity is a

-a youth costume which cannot
+youth costume which cannot be

-be co-opted...
+co-opted...

 And the bay area improv scene